libbymiller/sock_puppet/README.md

  * a gluegun or strong glue
  * a soldering iron (there's not much soldering - just for the led matrix)

 The total is about £235 assuming you have tools.
 Maybe £50 less if you can find a cheaper USB mic / speaker.
+Of course you might have some of the stuff lying round...

 # Server